Information for beamtime

 • Be sure that any safety issues/SOP’s have been covered/approved with SSRL staff

-• Any electrical equipment that you bring will need to be checked out by SSRL.
-Please allow at least one day before you plan to use it for this.
+• Electrical equipment brought will need to be checked out by SSRL.
+Please allow at least one day for this.
 This service is only available during normal business hours (not nights or weekends).

-• Sample preparation – be sure samples are an appropriate size, and ready to go.
+• Sample preparation – be sure samples are an appropriate size

 • Bring redundant samples and backups in case some do not work out.